Your Bluetooth Tweaker (version ) is not up to date. Download Latest Version

 After completing the purchase process and verifying your payment, you will receive the license file via email or direct download.
 Once you receive the license file, please:

 However, please note that the new operating system must be one of the officially supported versions.
-Please check the System Requirements section of the download page to see which version of the Windows operating system is supported.
+Please check the version history to see which version of the Windows operating system is supported.

 The license is a single PC license.
 So, you need a valid license for each computer.